ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ### Line Fitting

-The lane points in separate x and y arrays are then used to find a line that best represents the lane using numpy's `polyfit()`:
+The lane points in separate x and y arrays are then used to find a line (in terms of the second degree polynomial coefficients) that best represents the lane using numpy's `polyfit()`:

 ```
 ###